 We formulate two task settings on the automatic taxonomy extension.
-The first one aims at predicting hypernyms from taxonomy given a predefined list of new words with no definition.
-The second task setting considers taxonomy enrichment compressed information with no predefined candidates.
-We assume that the huge amount of knowledge from pre-trained models like BERT can be leveraged to predict new words missing in taxonomic resources.
+The first one aims at predicting hypernyms ("parents, words with broader meanings") from taxonomy given a predefined list of new words with no definition.
+The second task setting considers taxonomy enrichment with no predefined candidates.
+We assume that the the compressed information from pre-trained language models like BERT can be leveraged to predict new words missing in taxonomic resources.